Best Practices

 November 16, 2022

 Today’s customers are more tech-savvy and connected than ever, especially when it comes to making payments.
 Mobile payments have gone from a high-tech option for a niche group of customers to a common payment method for almost everything.
 The rising usage of services like digital wallets, mobile credit card payments, and in-app payments is changing customer expectations and behaviors in a big way.
-In fact, many customers expect and even prefer using services and merchants that accept mobile payments.
-The number of people who rely on mobile payments is only expected to increase as solutions get more convenient, sophisticated, and secure.

 It’s also worth noting that this shift in customer expectations isn’t limited to consumer goods.
 Businesses across all industries are future-proofing operations by updating their payment systems with easier ways to pay.
 So, it’s not surprising that putting convenient, connected payment options at clients’ fingertips is increasingly vital for law firms looking to create a modern, streamlined customer experience.